pangeo-data/climpred/docs/source/metrics.rst

 Metrics
 #######

-All high-level functions like :py:meth:`~climpred.classes.HindcastEnsemble.verify`, :py:meth:`~climpred.classes.HindcastEnsemble.bootstrap`,
+All high-level functions like :py:class:`~climpred.classes.HindcastEnsemble` :py:meth:`~climpred.classes.HindcastEnsemble.verify`,
+:py:class:`~climpred.classes.HindcastEnsemble`
+:py:meth:`~climpred.classes.HindcastEnsemble.bootstrap`,
+:py:class:`~climpred.classes.PerfectModelEnsemble`
 :py:meth:`~climpred.classes.PerfectModelEnsemble.verify` and
+:py:class:`~climpred.classes.PerfectModelEnsemble`
 :py:meth:`~climpred.classes.PerfectModelEnsemble.bootstrap` have a ``metric`` argument that has to be called to determine which metric is used in computing predictability.

 .. note::

-    We use the phrase 'observations' ``o`` here to refer to the 'truth' data to which we compare the forecast ``f``.
+    We use the term 'observations' ``o`` here to refer to the 'truth' data to which we compare the forecast ``f``.
 These metrics can also be applied relative to a control simulation, reconstruction, observations, etc. This would just change the resulting score from quantifying skill to quantifying potential